arturryzhikh/iOSWeather/README.md

 iOSWeather is an app that allows people to get detailed weather forecast.

-I was trying to reproduce previous iOS version of weather with custom UICollectionViewFLowLayout\
+I was trying to reproduce previous version of iOS weather app with custom UICollectionViewFLowLayout\
 I used [Clean Swift](https://clean-swift.com) for main architecture with a few helpers like a builder.